AABearBots/First-Closed-Doors-Competition/README.md

 * Each time the bot runs, it first needs to understand the context of the current execution.
 Bots get the context info from the Assitant module.

 * Then the bot embarks in the calculations required by its trading strategy.
 At this point in time, there are very few indicators offering processed information.
-As a consequence, the bot needs to do all calculations internally.
+As [explained earlier](#indicator-bots), we encourage you to respect the proposed incumbencies architectecture and put the Technical Analysis logic in **indicator bots**.
 Almost all Technical Analysis indicators are calculated from trades and volume data.
 Their formulas are in the pubic domain and even code is readily available if you search around.
 You are free to use open source code within your bot's code.

 * Once calculations are performed, the bot decides what to do, and uses the platform to place orders on the exchange.

 ## Exchanges API